Ngāti Awa: Te Rūnanga o Ngāti Awa

 Te Rūnanga o Ngāti Awa became the new governing body of the iwi in 2005.
 Representatives from the Rūnanga were responsible for negotiating the settlement with the government on behalf of Ngāti Awa.
 Based in Whakatāne, the rūnanga manages the financial assets of the iwi, and promotes cultural, educational and economic development in the region.

 The trust manages the tribe's Treaty of Waitangi settlement under the Ngāti Awa Claims Settlement Act and is a body corporate for the tribe's land, under Te Runanga o Ngāti Awa Act.
 It represents the iwi in aquaculture and fisheries under the Māori Commercial Aquaculture Claims Settlement Act, and represents the iwi during resource consent consultation under the Resource Management Act.
-The trust is governed by one representative from each of the 22 hapū, and is based in Whangarei.
+The trust is governed by one representative from each of the 22 hapū, and is based in Whakatāne.

 Local government

 The tribal area of the iwi is within the territory of Kawerau District Council and Whakatāne District Council.

 It is also within the wider territory of the Bay of Plenty Regional Council.